MartinHatas/bamboo-build-notifier/README.md

 * Open browser after click on the bubble

 ## Sample configuration
-1) Configuration is self describing

-2) Password is converted from plaintext on first run and stored encrypted
+Password is converted from plaintext on first run and stored encrypted

     <?xml version="1.0" encoding="UTF-8" standalone="yes"?>